-Access to the Carilion School of Medicine and Research Institute is controlled by layered security.
+Access to the Research Institute is controlled by layered security.
 The doors have card access and all visitors are welcomed at a reception desk, and then escorted within the facility by a staff member.
 Visitor passes are issued when guests are signed in, and visitors are signed out upon departure from the facility.
 All exterior doors, except the main entrance, are locked at all times.
 Police are stationed within the facility 24 hours a day, 7 days a week, and 365 days a year.
 Reports of malfunctioning lights and other unsafe physical conditions that need to be addressed are forwarded to the onsite Facilities Maintenance Technician.
 Facilities and landscapes are maintained in a manner that minimizes hazardous conditions.
-For information about the access protocol for a specific building, see the building manager, a department head, or contact the Carilion Clinic Police and Security Department at 540-981-7516
+For information about the access protocol for a specific building, see the building manager, a department head, or contact the Carilion Clinic Police and Security Department at 540-981-7516.

-The Virginia Tech Police Department does not normally provide law enforcement services to the School of Medicine.
-Day-to-day law enforcement services to the Virginia Tech Carilion Research Institute are provided by the Carilion Clinic Police and Security Department.
-The Virginia Tech Police Department has a Memorandum of Understanding (MOU) with the Carilion Clinic Police and Security Department since the Carilion Clinic Police and Security Department investigates all crimes within their jurisdiction.
+The Virginia Tech Police Department does not normally provide law enforcement services to the Virginia Tech Carilion Research Institute.
+Day-to-day law enforcement services to the VTCRI are provided by the Carilion Clinic Police and Security Department.
+The Virginia Tech Police Department has a Memorandum of Understanding (MOU) with the Carilion Clinic Police and Security Department investigates all crimes within their jurisdiction.
 The Carilion Police have full police powers and are certified through DCJS as police officers within the Commonwealth of Virginia.